xperseguers/mfa_frontend/Documentation/Installation/Index.rst

-If you have implemented Two-factor authentication (2FA) using EXT:cf_google_authenticator's signals to reuse its business logic, you may do so with this extension as well (using PSR-14 events naturally).
+If you have implemented Two-factor authentication (2FA) using EXT:cf_google_authenticator's signals to reuse its business logic, you may do so with this extension as well (using :ref:`PSR-14 events <>` naturally).

+1. Listen to the PSR-14 event :ref:`development-psr14-collectallowedtablesevent`
+   and add your own table to the list of allowed tables for MFA.
-You will need to adapt your TCA to use a new field ``mfa`` that shall replace the two former fields ``tx_cfgoogleauthenticator_enabled`` and ``tx_cfgoogleauthenticator_secret`` in your domain model.
+2. Adapt your TCA to use a new field ``mfa`` that shall replace the two former fields ``tx_cfgoogleauthenticator_enabled`` and ``tx_cfgoogleauthenticator_secret`` in your domain model.

-Please see :file:`Configuration/TCA/Overrides/fe_users.php` for the actual configuration to be reused in your domain model.
+   Please see :ref:`development-psr14-collectallowedtablesevent-tca` for full instructions.

 .. warning::